Your source for Montana cannabis

 In 2016, voters approved another ballot initiative aimed at revising the medical marijuana program.
-They removed the limit on how many patients a provider may care for while strengthening legal protections for patients, providers, and physicians.
+They removed the limit on how many cardholders a provider may care for while strengthening legal protections for cardholders, providers, and physicians.

 Dispensaries in Montana can be limited or banned by local governments.
-According to Montana’s medical marijuana registry, in February 2017, over 500 providers were associated with at least one patient.
+According to Montana’s medical marijuana registry, in February 2017, over 500 providers were associated with at least one cardholder.

 View our Montana listings for up-to-date, localized details on dispensaries and products in your area.